Scentience/docs-api/model-cards-embeddings_large.md

  - (1) `ovle-large-base`: The original OVL base model.
 This model is optimal for online tasks where accuracy is critical.
  - (2) `ovle-large-gat`: The OVL base model built around a graph-attention network.
 This model is optimal for online tasks where accuracy is paramount and inference time is not as critical.

+_Please note that all Scentience machine learning models are **for research purposes only**._ Scentience does not claim any specific performance beyond the model cards nor for any specific applications.

+For more information on Scentience privacy and data policies, please observe the [Scentience Privacy Policy](https://scentience.ai/app-privacy-policy).

+--

 ## Model Details
 - **Model Name:** `Scentience OVLE Large v1`